 - Assisted hatching

 Superovulation and intrauterine insemination

 This simplest ART procedure involves:

 - Using fertility drugs to increase the number of eggs that are released at the time of ovulation

-- Placing sperm directly into the uterine cavity around the time that ovulation is occurring
+- Placing sperm directly into the uterus near ovulation

-- Supplemental progesterone may be prescribed after ovulation and is continued for the first 10 weeks of pregnancy.
-The progesterone is usually administered in the form of creams or suppositories.
+- Supplemental hormone therapy may be prescribed after ovulation and continued through the first 10 weeks of pregnancy

 In vitro fertilization and embryo transfer consists of: